 All MSSW applications are processed through the MSSW Admissions and Records Office, which is located on the Knoxville campus in 401 Henson Hall.
 An applicant may contact this office with questions about the program, the application process, or the status of his or her application (865-974-1096 or by e-mail at firstname.lastname@example.org

 References constitute an essential part of the admission process and should be chosen with care.
-At least one must be an academic reference from a full-time faculty member.
+If you are currently enrolled in an undergraduate program, or have recently graduated, it is strongly recommended that at least one reference be an academic reference from a professor or instructor.
+Applicants to the advanced standing program must have at least one academic reference and one field reference (field coordinator or field instructor/supervisor).
 The others should be professional references from sources familiar with your volunteer, internship, or paid work experience.
 They should be able to provide information regarding your ability, character, past academic and/or employment performance over an extended period of time, and potential for success in the practice of social work.
-Family members and friends are not acceptable references.
+Suitable references include employers/supervisors, professional and academic references.
+Do not use relatives or social acquaintances as references.
+Please be aware that additional references may be requested by the admissions committee.

 You may contact the Office of MSSW Admissions if you need a PDF version of the form.